bizappzone/sample-storybook/README.md

 nx run ui-forms:build:production - gives error - is not under 'rootDir'

-## The UiBase package should be prebuilt and trated like any published lib
+## The UiBase package should be prebuilt and treated like any published lib

 Importing a published lib into a new published lib (dependancy) should not produce error.